 Muscle and Bone Problems That Cause Chest Pain

-Most muscle and bone-related problems that feature chest pain or are injuries or inflammation in the chest wall.
+Most muscle and bone-related problems that feature chest pain can be identified as injuries or inflammation in the chest wall.

 - Bruised or Broken Ribs: Rib injuries heal on their own but can be very painful and often make breathing difficult.